-More than any other creature, mosquitos can ruin our enjoyment of the outdoors.
-If chemical repellents aren't your bag, consider growing garden plants that can drive mosquitoes away naturally.
-One plant not on the list is the citronella plant Pelargonium x citrosum, which was debunked as a mosquito buster by a Florida A&M study.
+More than almost any other creature, mosquitos can ruin our enjoyment of the outdoors.
+If chemical repellents aren't your bag, consider growing garden plants that repel mosquitoes naturally due to the scent of their natural oils.
+One plant you will not find on this list is the citronella plant Pelargonium x citrosum, which was debunked as a mosquito buster by a Florida A&M study.

-Merely growing these mosquito-repelling plants isn't a standalone way to deter pests, but you can increase the insect-repelling power of the plants by releasing their essential oils.
-You may add some cuttings of these powerful plants to the grill (most relevant when the plants are known for their culinary value), or you can roughly chop plants and spread them on your lawn and patio.
-If you're pressed for time before going outdoors, just add some stems of effective mosquito-busting plants to areas with foot traffic, and release some mosquito-repelling oils with every step you take.
+Merely growing these mosquito-repelling plants isn't a standalone way to deter pests.
+You need to increase the insect-repelling power of the plants by releasing their essential oils.
+Add some cuttings from the plants to the grill (most relevant when the plants are known for their culinary value).
+Chop the leaves and stems of the plants and scatter them on your lawn and around the outdoor living areas.
+If you're pressed for time before going outdoors, just add some stems of the plants to areas with foot traffic to release some mosquito-repelling oils with every step you take.

 01 of 12

 The tiny white flowers of Callicarpa americana aren't much to look at, but the vibrant magenta berry clusters make this small shrub stand out in the landscape.
 Beautyberry plants are a member of the Lamiaceae family, which includes many mints.
-The fragrant oils released by crushing the leaves of the beautyberry repel mosquitos, and although not common as an edible, the leaves and berries of the American beautyberry are safe to eat.
+The fragrant oils released by crushing the leaves of the beautyberry repel mosquitos, and the berries often last long into the winter to attract and feed songbirds and small mammals.

 02 of 12

 The same plants that drive your cat to distraction can simultaneously protect Felix from mosquito bites.
-Join kitty for a romp through the Nepeta plants, or spread some clippings around the pool and patio for a bite-free relaxation zone.
-Try the 'Walker's Low' cultivar, which tolerates dry soils and blooms from April until September.
+Join the kitty for a romp through the Nepeta plants, often called catmint, whose leaves are edible for your human guests as well.
+Spread some clippings around the pool and patio for a more bite-free relaxation zone.
+Try the 'Walker's Low' cultivar, which tolerates dry soils and blooms from late spring to mid-summer.

 03 of 12